Font Converter

 Font Fallback Strategy

 Effective email typography requires designing for the fallback case first.
 Your email should look good with system fonts, and custom fonts should enhance rather than define the design.
+Building well-ordered font fallback chains ensures that when a custom font is stripped by Gmail or Outlook, the next font in the stack maintains a similar visual rhythm and line length.

 Choose Similar Fallbacks